-Divisions turn Belgium into Europe’s worst virus hot spot
+Divided Belgium turns into Europe’s worst virus hot spot

-BUIZINGEN, Belgium (AP) — Small, yet so divided, Belgium has been hit hard again by the pandemic, and now presents some of the most worrying statistics in a continent reeling under the virus’ resurgence.
+BUIZINGEN, Belgium (AP) — Small, yet so divided, Belgium has been hit hard again by the pandemic, and now presents some of the most worrying statistics in a continent reeling under a coronavirus resurgence.

 If ever there was a common enemy for the rival Dutch- and French-speaking citizens and regions to fight, this would surely be it.
 But even now cooperation goes against the grain in Belgium, to the extent that the country’s Roman Catholics bishops issued a call for all, in the name of the Lord, to show some unity.